These are the victims of the deadly Bronx fire - NewsBreak

 A malfunctioning electric space heater apparently started the fire Sunday in the 19-story building in the Bronx, fire officials said.
 The flames damaged only a small part of the building, but smoke poured through the apartment’s open door and turned stairwells into dark, ash-choked death traps.
 The stairs were the only method of escape in a tower too tall for fire escapes.

 Among the dead were three children of Haja Dukuray and Haji Dukuray, originally from Gambia, according to a family member.
-Haja’s uncle told The Associated Press on Tuesday that the children’s parents did not survive.How common are space heater fires like fatal Bronx blaze?
+Haja’s uncle told The Associated Press on Tuesday that the children’s parents did not survive.Police reform report presented to Loveland City Council

 “This is a very close-knit community.
 We are predominantly from one town in the Gambia called Alunghare, so we are all family,” said Dukuray, who drove to the Bronx from his home in Delaware on Monday.
 “Most of the people here, we are all related in one way or the other.”